12 Traits of a Toxic Partner – Signs of Toxic Husband/Wife

 They’ll keep trying to push you to do something that you already refused multiple times.

-They won’t respect your boundaries and choices, and persistently try to convince you, which will eventually become a source of friction, frustration, and toxicity in the relationship between you two.
+They won’t respect your boundaries or choices and persistently try to convince you, which will eventually become a source of friction, frustration, and toxicity in the relationship between you two.

 9. Judgemental and Have Strong Opinions